algolia/website-1/_posts/2017-05-09-searching-for-packages.md

 Much like [Google instant](https://googleblog.blogspot.fr/2010/09/search-now-faster-than-speed-of-type.html) search.
 You should never have to wait for search results to be displayed: **just type and see results** being displayed immediately.

-### Display many metadata context
+### Display a lot of metadata context

 After using npm search many times, we knew what was missing and what was superfluous from the search results and package detail pages.
-We brainstormed a bit and iterations after iterations added many useful metadata.
+We brainstormed a bit and iteratively added many useful metadata.

 Here's a comparison between the two search results pages (npm on the left, Yarn on the right):